Correlation does not imply causation: Drug abuse and mental illness

+Lice and health

 A historical example of this is that Europeans in the Middle Ages believed that lice were beneficial to health since there would rarely be any lice on sick people.
 The reasoning was that the people got sick because the lice left.
 The real reason however is that lice are extremely sensitive to body temperature.
 A small increase of body temperature, such as in a fever, makes the lice look for another host.
 The medical thermometer had not yet been invented and so that increase in temperature was rarely noticed.
 Noticeable symptoms came later, which gave the impression that the lice had left before the person became sick.

 In other cases, two phenomena can each be a partial cause of the other; consider poverty and lack of education, or procrastination and poor self-esteem.
 One making an argument based on these two phenomena must however be careful to avoid the fallacy of circular cause and consequence.
 Poverty is a cause of lack of education, but it is not the sole cause, and vice versa.